hero media

 2. Corrella Restaurant & Bar

 Corella Restaurant & Bar opened in April 2021, immediately setting a new agenda for Canberra foodies with its effortlessly chic interior and highly snackable share plates.
-Native flowers frame a Euro-styled space splashed with elegant terrazzo floors while grand arched windows pull in just the right amount of outside.
+Native flowers frame a Euro-styled space splashed with elegant terrazzo floors, while grand arched windows pull in just the right amount of outside.

-The kitchen’s deep reverence for native ingredients can be found all over the menu, from simple house focaccia with saltbush and buttermite to a fan-favourite wagyu tartare casualised with salt and vinegar onion rings.
+The kitchen’s deep reverence for native ingredients can be found all over the menu, from simple house focaccia with saltbush and buttermilk to a fan-favourite wagyu tartare casualised with salt and vinegar onion rings.
 There’s an irrepressible sense of creativity strung throughout, keeping Corrella front of mind in any discussion on where to eat in Braddon.

 Cuisine: Modern Australian